CONNECTICUT: NO REGULATIONS

 The Connecticut Homeschool Law does not require you to follow a set amount of days or hours of instruction.

-However, on the Notice of Intent form it asks you to declare how many days in the year you will be teaching your child at home.
+However, if you choose to file a Notice of Intent form it asks you to declare how many days in the year you will be teaching your child at home.
 An average public school year is 180 days.

-The Connecticut Homeschool Law requires you to teach “equivalent instruction in the studies taught in the public schools”.
-Therefore the Department of Education suggests that you teach the following 7 subjects:
+The Connecticut Homeschool Law requires you to offer an “equivalent instruction in the studies taught in the public schools”.
+The 7 educational subjects that are mentioned in the law and taught in public schools are:

 - United States history and citizenship including a study of town, state, and federal governments